ndouglas/french.sh/README.md

 # french.sh
-Shell scripts and stuff for making French flashcards, because that is apparently what my life is ATM.
+Shell scripts for making French flashcards and stuff, because that is apparently what my life is ATM.